 Finally back at the Avalanche Creek road gates, we had the only downside to our entire trip: mosquitoes!
 We got caught at a road construction flag point and 5 seconds after stopping were swarmed by at least 1 million+ mosquitoes.
 I wish I were exaggerating!

 The flagger took pity on us and let us through, thank goodness.
 I’m not sure how those poor construction folks were surviving out there.
 So keep in mind that if you decide to camp at the Avalanche Creek campground, you might want to have the most powerful mosquito repellant known to man!
 It was bad!
 Luckily, we had no issues with mosquitoes the rest of the ride.

 There were more cyclists than I expected, likely a few hundred the day we rode, but it was a far cry from the typical crowds the park draws in summer.
-It was still an incredibly personal, quiet way to enjoy Glacier National Park and it was uplifting to see everyone with big smiles.
+It was an incredibly personal, quiet way to enjoy Glacier National Park and so uplifting to see everyone with big smiles.
 Maybe this is the new future?
 Human- and e-powered National Park visitation?
 Sure beats vehicle traffic any day!